nonegu/Recently-on-Flickr/README.md

 # Installation

+1 - In order to use the project, Kingfisher must be installed.
+You may find details for installing Kingfisher here: https://github.com/onevcat/Kingfisher/wiki/Installation-Guide

-Put your Flickr API key into the FlickrClient.swift and run the project.
+2 - Put your Flickr API key into the FlickrClient.swift and run the project.

-# Known Issues
+# Dependencies

-Reuseble Cells causes images to recur.
+[Kingfisher](https://cocoapods.org/pods/Kingfisher): A ligtweight and pure Swift implemented library for downloading and cacheing image from the web.